ttemplen/pokemon/README.md

 1. Now, update all the controller functions one by one with the `Player` model.
 Be sure to test the app after each API is updated.
 You may have to update your views wherever needed with `player.id` instead of using the index.

 ## Day 6

 Today you will work on building associations between different models.
 So far you have a `Pokemon` and `Player` model.

-You'll create a `Team` model so that a team has many players and a player belongs to a team.
+In the Fruit App model files, you defined associations where:

+- `User.hasMany(models.Fruit, { foreignKey: "userId" })`
+- `Fruit.belongsTo(models.User, { foreignKey: "userId" })`

+For Pokemon Express, you'll define:

+- Player has many Pokemon
+- Pokemon belongs to Player

 ### Create Team Model